By Claudia Forsberg

 Imagine a support worker without a safe position, perhaps a parent who is financially supporting a family, during this pandemic.
 Desperate times make people do desperate things, like showing up to work with a slight cold.

-Conversely, disabled people who are sick still need support workers.
-Interacting with people while infected with COVID-19 may become unavoidable if the person has no alternative arrangements.
-For many disabled people, isolation is not an option.
+Conversely, people with disability who are sick still need support workers.
+Interacting with people who have coronavirus may become unavoidable if the person has no alternative arrangements.
+For many people with disability, isolation is not an option.

 In time likes these, systemic flaws in frontline sectors like disability support are highlighted, and there are things we can do about it now, like implementing paid pandemic leave for all registered support workers and providing free PPE to protect employees.